subhasimi/Javascript-5.0/01-basic-js/readme.md

 there are 3 types of conditional statements are there

-If condition :-
+1.If condition :-

 if condition is true then statement is true otherwise false. syntax :- if(condition){ statement }

-If-else condition:-
+2.If-else condition:-

 If condition is true then block executed otherwise its terminate to else condition. syntax :- if(condition){ statement } else{ statement }

-else-if condition:-
+3.else-if condition:-

 Its check the condition multiple times where condition is true. syntax :- if(condition){ statement } else if(condition) { statement } else if(condition) { statement } else { statement }